-Airocide PPrm contains the same NASA-developed photocatalytic oxidation technology that is used in a variety of Airocide product lines.
+Airocide PPrm contains the same Developed for Nasa photocatalytic oxidation technology that is used in a variety of Airocide product lines.
 In addition to serving the floral and perishable preservation and food safety industry, the Airocide technology is has been developed to kill/remove/eliminate airborne pathogenic and non-pathogenic microorganisms in vegetative and spore states (bacteria, mold & fungi, viruses and dust mites), allergens, odors and harmful volatile organic compounds (VOC’s ) in air in a variety of commercial, government, and residential market applications including the medical healthcare industry (Airocide is listed as an FDA Class II Medical Device).

 A clinical study of the Airocide PPT airborne pathogen killing technology was conducted in the wine barrel storage room of Chateau St. Jean.
 Founded in 1973 and now owned by Foster’s Group, Chateau St. Jean is a wine making estate located at the foot of Sugarloaf Ridge in the Sonoma Valley near Kenwood, California.
 The data supports the hypothesis that airborne mold levels would be lowered after 21 days of continuous operation of the Airocide PPT system.
 The results show an average airborne mold reduction inside the storage room of 57% in 23 days.